jovsa/UCI-HAR-dataPrep/CodeBook.md

 ## Assumptions
 #### Section outlines the base assumptions made when generating the output (UCI-HAR-TidyDataSet.csv)
--  Link: (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) is active and provides a .zip file 'getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset'.
+- <a href= "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"> This link from UCI HAR </a> is active and provides a .zip file named 'getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset'.
 - Machine is running R version 3.1.0 or higher.
 - Machine has internet connectivity to the UCI HAR web page.